 Running ads is similar to social media posting in that you build your advertisement, share it, and let it work its magic.
 However, the paid ad works a bit better and is more targeted.
 Ads will reach people that are likely to be interested in your business based on their browsing history.

 Social media ads can boost your current posts or they can create new posts that promote your pages overall or promote your website link.
 The ads we like most are targeted to get clicks on a link or collect lead information like we mentioned earlier in this blog post.

 It's great to run ads for products on your website.
-Once you get enough traffic to your site, you can be paid by Google or other paid virtual advertisement companies to feature graphics o your site for products that your client base will be interested in.
-So once you get good enough at ads, you earn more clicks, and then get paid for them!
+Once you get enough traffic to your site, you can be paid by Google or other paid virtual advertisement companies to feature graphics from your site for products that your client base will be interested in.
+So, once you get good enough at ads, you earn more clicks and then get paid for them!
 It's a win-win!

 There is an entire science behind algorithms and ad-running.
 Soon we will be touching more on these topics and sharing more of our marketing expertise on these specific topics.